-Revenues and Expenditures/Expenses
+Revenues and Expenses/Expenditures

-Program Revenues-Amounts reported as program revenues include charges to customers or applicants who purchase, use, or directly benefit from goods, services, or privileges provided.
+Program Revenues-Amounts reported as program revenues include 1) charges to customers or applicants who purchase, use, or directly benefit from goods, services, or privileges provided and 2) grants and contributions that are restricted to meeting the operational or capital requirements of a particular function or segment.
 All taxes, including those dedicated for specific purposes, and other internally dedicated resources are reported as general revenues rather than as program revenues.

-Property Taxes-Real property taxes are levied annually as of July 1 by the Board of Education.
+Property Taxes-Real property taxes are levied annually as of July 1st by the Board of Education and attached as an enforceable lien.
 Uncollected real property taxes are subsequently enforced by the County of Erie.
-An amount representing uncollected real property taxes transmitted to the County for enforcement is paid by the County to the District no later than the forthcoming April 1.
+An amount representing uncollected real property taxes transmitted to the County for enforcement is paid by the County to the District no later than the forthcoming April 1st.

-Unearned Revenue-Certain revenues have not met the revenue recognition criteria for governmentwide or fund financial purposes.
-At June 30, 2017, the District reported \$2,815 and \$15,179 of unearned revenue in the General Fund and Special Aid Fund, respectively.
+Unearned Revenues-Certain revenues have not met the revenue recognition criteria for government-wide or fund financial purposes.
+At June 30, 2018, the District reported \$16,959 and \$28 of unearned revenue in the General Fund and Special Aid Fund, respectively, for tuition monies received in advance of performing services.